ETC3250: Tutorial 3 Help Sheet

 • Try to think about real world events that correlate with the dates that you have in your pattern.

-Write a simple question about the week’s material.
+Write a simple question about the week’s material and test your neighbour, or your tutor.